yash-sharma1/docs-site/docs/faq/faq.md

 ## What is the current Fee Table on Binance Chain Mainnet?

 Fees are variable and may change over time as governance proposals are proposed and voted on.
-The current fees table for **Mainnet** is as follows:
+The current fees table for **Mainnet** as of **2020-07-09** is as follows:

 Transaction Type | Pay in Non-BNB Asset | Pay in BNB | Exchange (DEX) Related -- | -- | -- | --